 The United Nations said Wednesday that one of its staff members had been captured by pro-Russian rebels in Ukraine's separatist east.

 The UN is carrying out a humanitarian mission in the war-torn republics of Lugansk and Donetsk.

 The world body’s office in Kiev said it had mobilised all channels to ensure its unnamed staff member’s immediate and unconditional release.

-"The United Nations is deeply concerned about the fact that one of its staff members is being held captive in Donetsk," the UN said in a statement.
+“The United Nations is deeply concerned about the fact that one of its staff members is being held captive in Donetsk,” the United Nations said in a statement.

-It added that is was aware that staff member was being "well treated" but provided no details about the captive's nationality or when and under what circumstances the capture occurred.
+It added that is was aware that “the staff is well treated” but provided no details about the person’s nationality or when and under what circumstances the capture occurred.

-A series of periodic truce deals in 2015 have lessened the violence, which Kiev and its Western allies accuse Moscow of stirring and backing, a charge that Russia denies.
+A series of periodic truce deals in 2015 have abated some of the violence, which Kiev and its Western allies accuse Moscow of stirring and backing, a charge that Russia denies.

-In another incident, on Thursday, an OSCE monitor was threatened at gunpoint by a rebel, forcing the patrol to leave a checkpoint they had intended to pass, the group said.
+In a separate incident Thursday, an OSCE monitor was threatened at gunpoint by a rebel, forcing the patrol to leave a checkpoint they intended to pass, the group said.